hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 ---
 # Introduction

 Hello, my name is Hersh Bhasin and welcome to my course, "Processing Real-Time Data Streams with Azure Stream Analytics".
-I work as a Cloud Architect with... and have done quite a bit of work in helping transition workflows to a  stream-based architecture.
+I work as a Cloud Architect with xyz company and recently I  have been doing  quite a bit of work in helping transition workflows to a  stream-based architecture.
+I'd like to share some of my experience around data streaming with you.

 # Objective